Chiefs vs. Broncos prediction, odds, spread: Christmas 'Thursday Night Football' picks from proven model

 The SportsLine Projection Model has revealed its Kansas City vs. Denver picks for "Thursday Night Football" on Christmas

 Kickoff from GEHA Field at Arrowhead Stadium in Kansas City is set for 8:15 p.m.
 ET.
-The latest Broncos vs. Chiefs odds have Denver favored by 13.5 points, while the over/under for total points scored is 36.5 via DraftKings Sportsbook.
-Denver is at -1099 on the money line (risk $1,099 to win $100).
+The latest Broncos vs. Chiefs odds have Denver favored by 13.5 points, according to DraftKings Sportsbook.
+Meanwhile, the over/under for total points scored is 38.5, which is a 2-point increase from opening at 36.5.
+Denver is at -1064 on the money line (risk $1,064 to win $100).
 Before making any Chiefs vs. Broncos picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 17 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.